Timeline of the Red Sea crisis: 2025

-On 13 June, a ballistic missile launched from Yemen landed in the West Bank town of Sa'ir near Hebron, with five Palestinians, including three children, being wounded.
-Three UAVs apparently launched from Yemen were later intercepted by the IDF.
 On 14 June, the IDF stated that it had targeted Muhammad Abd al-Karim al-Ghamari, the Chief of the General Staff of the pro-Houthi faction of the Yemeni Armed Forces.
 An Israeli official later stated that he had been wounded in the attack, though this was denied by the Houthis.

-The Houthis claimed on 15 June that they had targeted the Jaffa area with several ballistic missiles over the past 24 hours, carrying out missile attacks in coordination with Iran for the first time.
-A ballistic missile launched on 16 June by the Houthis at Israel fell short.
 Mohammed al-Bukhaiti, a member of the Houthi political bureau, stated on 17 June that the group would intervene to help Iran against Israel and was coordinating with it in its conflict against Israel.
 The Houthis on 21 June also threatened to target American ships in the Red Sea if the US attacked Iran alongside Israel.

-The IDF on 25 June stated that it intercepted a UAV apparently launched from Yemen.
-A ballistic missile launched by the Houthis on 26 June fell short outside Israel's border per the IDF.
-On 28 June, the IDF stated that it likely intercepted a ballistic missile launched by the Houthis, with the group later claiming that it had attacked a sensitive target in Beersheba.